-- 107. The CSP targets a total of 2,954,984 women, men, boys and girls, after accounting for overlaps between activities and between years.
+- 108. The CSP targets a total of 2,954,984 women, men, boys and girls, after accounting for overlaps between activities and between years.
+The integrated context analysis will serve as an overarching geographical targeting and prioritization tool.
 The distribution of beneficiaries across the various outcomes and activities will vary over time.
-WFP will develop mitigation measures to minimize conflict sensitivity risks relating to targeting inclusion and exclusion errors. - 108.
+WFP will develop mitigation measures in relation to risks relating to conflict sensitivity and inclusion/exclusion. - 109.
 For activity 1, WFP plans cover an estimated 70 percent of overall needs in the first three years, with subsequent reductions reflecting increased stability and the transfer of responsibility to the Government.
-The beneficiaries will be shock-affected individuals in areas targeted based on the cadre harmonisé. - 109.
+The beneficiaries will be shock-affected individuals in areas targeted based on the cadre harmonisé. - 110.
 Under activity 2, blanket supplementary feeding will target boys and girls under 2 and PLWG in areas where global acute malnutrition rates exceed 15 percent or are expected to increase in the near future.
-Moderate acute malnutrition treatment will target boys and girls age 6-59 months and PLWG in food-insecure or post-crisis areas who meet admission criteria are suffering from moderate acute malnutrition. - 110.
+Moderate acute malnutrition treatment will target boys and girls age 6-59 months and PLWG in food-insecure or post-crisis areas who meet admission criteria are suffering from moderate acute malnutrition. - 111.
 For activity 3, schools in food-insecure areas will be targeted based on education-related criteria developed together with the Ministry of Education, including enrolment rates and gender disparity.
-The beneficiaries will be the girls and boys attending the supported schools and particularly with respect to take-home transfers the households to which they belong. - 111.
-For activity 4, the beneficiaries include boys and girls under 2 and PLWG in areas where malnutrition rates are consistently high. - 112.
+The beneficiaries will be the girls and boys attending the supported schools and particularly with respect to take-home transfers the households to which they belong. - 112.
+For activity 4, the beneficiaries include boys and girls under 2 and PLWG in areas where malnutrition rates are consistently high. - 113.
 For activity 5, areas will be prioritized based on an integrated context analysis, taking into account national priorities and expected synergies with other interventions implemented by WFP and other actors.
 Project identification and development will be done through participative and inclusive processes, taking into account gender, protection concerns and disability.
 Beneficiaries will include both participants receiving conditional transfers and members of the groups or communities benefitting from investment or technical support.

 TABLE 1: BENEFICIARIES BY STRATEGIC OUTCOME AND ACTIVITY (ALL YEARS)

-Strategic outcome Activity Girls Boys Women Men Total
+Strategic outcome Activity Girls Boys Wome Men Total

 1 1 168 896 165 184 304 384 289 536 928 000

 2 641 491 607 295 362 388 307 1 611 480

 2 3 545 400 534 600 - - 1 080 000

 3 4 63 000 51 450 53 550 - 168 000

 4 5 98 280 96 120 320 940 306 660 822 000

-Total [] 972 541 932 527 667 518 382 398 2 954 984
+Total 972 541 932 527 667 518 382 398 2 954 984

-Without overlaps
+^{} Without overlaps